Man in woodworking studio

 ASSUMPTIONS

-• Two employees earn $40,000 each and contribute 4% of salary
+• Two employees earn $40,000 each and contribute 5% of salary

-• The business owner (under age 50) earns $250,000 and contributesthe maximum salary deferral
+• The business owner (under age 50) earns $250,000 and contributes the maximum salary deferral

-• Employer matching contributions: SIMPLE IRA – 3% | Safe Harbor 401(k) – 7%
+• Employer matching contributions: SIMPLE IRA – 3% | Safe Harbor 401(k) – 4%

 • Discretionary profit sharing contribution: 6%

-The business owner was able to more than double her personal contribution in the safe harbor 401(k) by making an additional $5,600 contribution to her employees – $23,000 in SIMPLE IRA versus $47,500 in safe harbor 401(k) for the business owner.
+The business owner was able to contribute more for herself in the safe harbor 401(k) – $30,200 in SIMPLE IRA versus $48,500 in safe harbor 401(k).

 Feature SIMPLE IRA Safe Harbor 401(k)